Poenari Castle: In popular culture

-A modern rendering of Poenari Castle was featured in the 2013 BBC Worldwide/Starz television series Da Vinci's Demons in the episode titled "The Devil" in which Leonardo da Vinci travels to Poenari Castle in Wallachia to meet with Vlad III.
+A modern rendering of Poenari Castle was featured in the 2013 BBC Worldwide/Starz television series Da Vinci's Demons.
+In the episode titled "The Devil", Leonardo da Vinci travels to Poenari Castle in Wallachia to meet with Vlad the Impaler.

 The episode "The Hardy Boys & Nancy Drew Meet Dracula" of The Hardy Boys/Nancy Drew Mysteries show in the '70s takes place inside "Dracula's Castle" in "Poenari".
 Shots of the castle used in the episode are of Poenari Castle, though the episode shows people driving up to the castle gates for a rock festival, which is not possible.

 In Dan Simmons 1992 novel "Children of the Night", Poenari Castle is depicted towards the end of the novel as a ritual site to a cult known as "The Family" which consists of the genetically mutated descendants of Vlad the Impaler.
 While the novel is pure fiction, the description and depiction of the castle and surrounding region contain mostly accurate geographical and historic information.

-In Fallout 3 video game, a vampire-related side quest starts in a fictional, postapocalyptic settlement, constructed on a preserved fragment of a highway in the Washington D.C. area, bearing some visual resemblance to Poenari Castle (e.g. linear structure) and named Arefu (as a hidden reference to the real-life location 6 km from Poenari), although the toponym is disguised to look incidental (the roadsign says CAREFUL with C and L faded away).
+In Fallout 3, a vampire-related side quest starts in a fictional, post-apocalyptic settlement, constructed on a preserved fragment of a highway in the Washington D.C. area, bearing some visual resemblance to Poenari Castle (e.g. linear structure) and named Arefu (as a hidden reference to the real-life location 6 km from Poenari), although the toponym is disguised to look incidental (the sign says CAREFUL with C and L faded away).

+It was also featured as a haunted location in Ghost Hunters International in Season 1 (2008–09), episode #14.

-In the 2020 documentary Romania: Seeking Dracula’s Castle, the presenters declare that Poenari deserves the title Dracula's Castle as it has the "heart" of Vlad III.
+In the 2020 documentary Romania: Seeking Dracula’s Castle, the presenters, Greg and Felicity, declare that Poenari deserves the title Dracula's Castle as it has the "heart" of Vlad III.

 Legends

 Numerous legends and stories about Poenari Castle have survived over the centuries.
-During the Communist era in Romania, foreign visitors sometimes spent the night inside the ruined structure; among them was Fatimeh Pahlavi's husband, Vincent Lee Hillyer, who claimed that in the night the temperature was much lower than usual in the castle (even in the month of July), smelled rotten flowers although there were none, he suffered from bizarre nightmares, inexplicably contracted keratosis, and got the "overpowering feeling" that he was being watched and got bitten without being physically assaulted.
-It was also featured as a haunted location in Ghost Hunters International in Season 1 (2008–09), episode # 14.
+During the communist era in Romania, foreign visitors sometimes spent the night inside the ruined structure; among them was Fatimeh Pahlavi's husband, Vincent Lee Hillyer, who claimed that in the night the temperature was much lower than usual in the castle (even in the month of July).
+He smelled rotten flowers although there were none, suffered from bizarre nightmares, inexplicably contracted keratosis, and got the "overpowering feeling" that he was being watched and got bitten without being physically assaulted.